explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 Also, the parameters for different environments are together, beside each other in subsequent commands in the documentation.
 Not in separate files.

-An engineer can bring up each container one at a time, following the instructions for each one.

 ## Most Importantly

 Having dev and prod differ by only parameters in the command is the ultimate in